 Agencies across the globe are monitoring the spread of infection closely and working together to respond to the virus.
 Provincetown continues to coordinate prevention and response initiatives with area healthcare providers and state health officials.
 As our understanding and containment strategies for COVID-19 develop, we will be able to provide the public with more information.
 The Center for Disease Control (CDC) offers these health safety and prevention tips.
 Massachusetts provides updates on regional conditions and you can sign up for text alerts HERE.
 Our local Health Department has created this page with essential information, as well.

 …Know what’s happening?

 Emergency alerts are issued by voice call, text, and email through Civic Ready our public alert system.
 When possible, alerts will also be issued on the Town Hall FaceBook page, WOMR radio, Provincetown Community Televison, and the Council on Aging.

 ...Learn about our shelters?

-The public library (356 Commercial St.) and Town Hall (260 Commercial St) are equipped to provide short-term relief during an emergency, such as warming, cooling or device charging.
+The Public Library (356 Commercial St.) and Town Hall (260 Commercial St) are equipped to provide short-term relief during an emergency, such as warming, cooling or device charging.
 We have an Emergency Shelter Plan in place for the Veteran’s Memorial Community Center (2 Mayflower St.) for larger incidents and events.
 These options should be considered a last resort.
 You should be prepared to shelter in place for at least 24 hours.
 Shelter status notifications will be issued across all available communications channels.
 Please check the Town of Provincetown Website for official information regarding shelters in the event they are activated.

 …Receive individual assistance?